willemneal/workspaces-js/packages/js/README.md

 "Spooning" Contracts from Testnet and Mainnet
 =============================================

-[Spooning a blockchain](https://coinmarketcap.com/alexandria/glossary/spoon-blockchain) is copying the data from one network into a different network. near-workspaces makes it easy to copy data from Mainnet or Testnet contracts into your local Sandbox environment:
+[Spooning a blockchain](https://coinmarketcap.com/alexandria/glossary/spoon-blockchain) is copying the data from one network into a different network. near-willem-workspaces makes it easy to copy data from Mainnet or Testnet contracts into your local Sandbox environment:

 ```ts
 await workspace.fork(async ({root}) => {